 The Board consists of six members.
 The Board is divided into three classes, with the members of each class serving staggered, three-year terms.
-The terms of the Company's Class 1 directors will expire at the 2023 annual meeting of stockholders; the terms of the Company's Class 2 directors will expire at the 2024 annual meeting of stockholders and, in the case of Mr. Hamada, an initial term expiring at the Annual Meeting; and the terms of the Company's Class 3 directors will expire at the Annual Meeting.
+The terms of the Company's Class 1 directors will expire at the Annual Meeting; the terms of the Company's Class 2 directors will expire at the 2024 annual meeting of stockholders; and the terms of the Company's Class 3 directors will expire at the 2025 annual meeting of stockholders.